Hornsea Bridge railway station

-It opened on 28 March 1864 and closed, as recommended by the Beeching Report, on 19 October 1964.
+It opened to traffic on 28 March 1864 and closed to passengers, as recommended by the Beeching Report, on 19 October 1964.
+Closure to goods traffic came on 3 May 1965.
+As the goods yard for Hornsea was at Hornsea Bridge, the section of line northwards to Hornsea town closed completely in October 1964.

-This station was originally to have been the terminus of the Hull and Hornsea railway and was the goods station for Hornsea throughout its existence.
-The passenger platforms were on an embankment with the goods yard to the north at ground level.
+This station was originally to have been the terminus of the Hull and Hornsea railway, and was the goods station for Hornsea throughout its existence; the passenger platforms were on an embankment with the goods yard to the north at ground level.
+The station was on an embankment as it was built over the adjoining road on a bridge (which was always known locally as a viaduct) which had to be rebuilt before the railway could open as the soft ground underneath the bridge had not been considered in the original plans.
+In 1904, the goods yard was listed as having a crane capable of handling 2 tonne and other sidings in the area catered for a brick works and a gas works.

-After the station was demolished, the site is occupied by a new road layout with the large goods yard, which is now the site of an industrial estate.
+The station was demolished quite soon after closure, the site is occupied by a new road layout with the large goods yard, which is now the site of an industrial estate.
 The embankment can be traced at the western end of the station site, the section at the eastern side of the road continues to Hornsea Town as a footpath.
-That is the only major break in the railway formation on the line.
+This break is the only major interruption in the old formation of the line.